-- Testicular cancer is rare but rates are rising. - One of the most common cancers found in men 15-34 years. - If diagnosed early, almost all cancers of the testicle can be cured. - Know the risk factors and warning signs. - Perform a TSE regularly. - If you find anything see your doctor.
+- Testicular cancer is rare but rates are rising. - One of the most common cancers found in men 15-34 years. - If diagnosed early, almost all cancers of the testicle can be cured. - Know the risk factors and warning signs. - Perform a TSE regularly. - If you find anything see your health care provider.